-$\ensuremath{\mathsf{RESTRICTIONS}}$: Corequisite mandatory for majors, optional for nonmajors.
-Offered in Fall only.
-ANSC 111 ANIMAL SCIENCE LABORATORY 1 Laboratory providing the opportunity to handle animals and to become familiar with common management practices COREQ: ANSC101 RESTRICTIONS: Corequisite mandatory for majors, optional for nonmajors.
-Offered in Fall only ANSC 140 FUNCTIONAL ANATOMY OF DOMESTIC ANIMALS 4 Identification of relationship between form and function in domestic farm animals Comparative examination of body systems in order to better understand the various management practices employed in animal agriculture.
-Serves as prerequisite for advanced departmental courses RESTRICTIONS: Offered in Spring only ANSC 166 SPECIAL PROBLEM 1-3 RESTRICTIONS: Contract must have department chair signature.
+ANSC 262 PRACTICAL VETERINARY EXPERIENCE 1-3 PF Opportunity to gain experience by working with a veterinarian.
+Student is responsible for making contact with the veterinarian RESTRICTIONS: Not for major credit.
+Offered in Winter only ANSC 265 SOPHOMORE SEMINAR 1 Emphasis on career development.
+Preparation for veterinary medicine and other careers in light of current and future trends in the field.
+RESTRICTIONS: Open only to Sophomore animal science majors ANSC 266 SPECIAL PROBLEM 1-3 RESTRICTIONS: Contract must have department chair signature.
 Independent study to involve library or lab research.
-ANSC 201 BEHAVIOR OF DOMESTICATED ANIMALS 3 Feeding, reproductive and social patterns of domesticated mammals and birds.
-Relationships between physical environment and behavior Use of telemetry and recording systems RESTRICTIONS: Offered in Spring of even-numbered years.
-ANSC 221 NUTRITION AND FEEDING OF HORSES 2 Study of proper feeding and use of quality feedstuffs to maintain health and productivity of horses.
-ANSC 251 LIVESTOCK NUTRITION AND FEEDING 3 Study of nutrients and their metabolism, nutrient requirements of livestock, nutritional value of feedstuffs and principles of ration formulation.
-PREREQ: ANSC101 and ANSC140 ANSC 262 PRACTICAL VETERINARY EXPERIENCE 1-3 PF Opportunity to gain experience by working with a veterinarian.
-Student is responsible for making contact with the veterinarian.
-RESTRICTIONS: Not for major credit.
-Offered in Winter only.
-ANSC 266 Special Problem 1-3 RESTRICTIONS: Contract must have department chair signature.
-Independent study to involve library or lab research.
-ANSC 270 BIOTECH: SCIENCE AND SOCIOECONOMIC ISSUES 3 Introduction to agricultural biotechnology and socio-economic issues Introduces genetic engineering and the basic scientific theory and the applications of biotechnology in agriculture production and research.
-Presents issues surrounding biotechnology-risk and technology assessment, animal rights, public and private research interface, media and environmental perspectives, consumer acceptance, regulation and economic development.
-May be cross-listed with FREC270 and/or PLSC270 ANSC 300 PRINCIPLES OF ANIMAL AND PLANT GENETICS 3 Introduction to the theory and application of genetics as related to the improvement of plants and animals.
-May be cross-listed with ENTO300 and/or PLSC300 PREREQ: ANSC101 and ANSC140, or PLSC101.
-ANSC 304 DAIRY CATTLE JUDGING AND SELECTION 1 Characteristics of breeds, relationship of form to function in young stock and mature animals RESTRICTIONS: Offered in Spring of odd-numbered years.
-ANSC 305 FOOD SCIENCE 3 See FOSC305 for course description ANSC 310 ANIMAL AND PLANT GENETICS LABORATORY 1 Laboratory exercises concerning genetic concepts, methods and applications using various plant and animal systems.
+ANSC 270 BIOTECH: SCIENCE AND SOCIOECONOMIC ISSUES 3 Introduction to agricultural biotechnology and socio-economic issues.
+Introduces genetic engineering and the basic scientific theory and the applications of biotechnology in agriculture production and research.
+Presents issues surrounding biotechnology-risk and technology assessment, animal rights, public and private research interface, media and environmental perspectives, consumer acceptance, regulation and economic development May be cross-listed with FREC270 and/or PLSC270.
+ANSC 300 Principles of Animal and Plant Genetics 3 Introduction to the theory and application of genetics as related to the improvement of plants and animals.
+May be cross-listed with ENTO300 and/or PLSC300.
+PREREQ: ANSC101 and ANSC140, or PLSC101.

+ANSC 305 FOOD SCIENCE 3 See FOSC305 for course description.

+ANSC 310 Animal and Plant Genetics Laboratory 1

+Laboratory exercises concerning genetic concepts, methods and applications using various plant and animal systems.
 May be cross-listed with ENTO310 and/or PLSC310.
+COREQ: ANSC300

-COREQ: ANSC300.
-ANSC 322 HORSEMANSHIP 3 Practical application of principles of equine husbandry, techniques of horsemanship and methods used in selection and evaluation.
-ANSC 328 FOOD CHEMISTRY 4 See FOSC328 for course description.
+ANSC 322 Horsemanship 3

+Practical application of principles of equine husbandry, techniques of horsemanship and methods used in selection and evaluation

+ANSC 328 FOOD CHEMISTRY

+See FOSC328 for course description

+ANSC 329 FOOD ANALYSIS 4

+See FOSC329 for course description

+PREREQ: CHEM214/CHEM216 or CHEM527.

-ANSC 329 FOOD ANALYSIS 4 See FOSC329 for course description PREREQ: CHEM214 or CHEM216 or CHEM527 ANSC 332 INTRODUCTION TO ANIMAL DISEASES 3 Nature and mechanisms of disease processes with emphasis on their prevention and control.
-PREREQ: ANSC140.
-ANSC 342 Exercise Physiology and Conditioning of Horses 2 Introduction to equine structure at rest and in motion.
-Includes anatomical, physiological and management factors pertinent to the development of horses into sound and fit athletes.
-PREREQ: ANSC140 ANSC 345 COMPARATIVE PHYSIOLOGY OF DOMESTIC ANIMALS 4 Comparative approach to the study of the physiology of domestic animals of economic importance in animal agriculture.
-Emphasis on cardiovascular physiology, the immune system, excretion, respiration, stress physiology and the control and coordination of body functions via the nervous and endocrine system.
-PREREQ: ANSC140 RESTRICTIONS: Offered in Fall only ANSC 366 INDEPENDENT STUDY 1-6 RESTRICTIONS: Contract must have department chair signature.
+ANSC 332 Introduction to Animal Diseases 3 Nature and mechanisms of disease processes with emphasis on their prevention and control PREREQ: ANSC140 ANSC 342 Exercise Physiology and Conditioning of Horses 2 Introduction to equine structure at rest and in motion.
+Includes anatomical, physiological and management factors pertinent to the development of horses into sound and fit athletes PREREQ: ANSC140 ANSC 345 COMPARATIVE PHYSIOLOGY OF DOMESTIC ANIMALS 4 Comparative approach to the study of the physiology of domestic animals of economic importance in animal agriculture Emphasis on cardiovascular physiology, the immune system, excretion, respiration, stress physiology and the control and coordination of body functions via the nervous and endocrine systems.
+PREREQ: ANSC140 RESTRICTIONS: Offered in Fall only Required for prevet and biotech concentrations ANSC 366 INDEPENDENT STUDY 1-6 RESTRICTIONS: Contract must have department chair signature.
 Independent study to involve library or lab research.
-ANSC 399 TEACHING ASSISTANT 1-2 PF Practical teaching experience.
-Students participate and assist in instruction of an undergraduate course.
-ANSC 404 DAIRY PRODUCTION 3 Principles of modern dairy production units emphasizing breed characteristics, genetic principles in sire evaluation and mathematical considerations.
-PRERG: ANSC101 and ANSC251.
-RESTRICTIONS: Offered in Spring of odd-numbered years ANSC 409 FOOD PROCESSING I 4 See FOSC409 for course description.
+ANSC 399 TEACHING ASSISTANT 1-2 PF Practical teaching experience Students participate and assist in instruction of an undergraduate course RESTRICTIONS: A GPA of 2.75 (3.0 in major) is required.
+Students must have taken the course or have equivalent experience ANSC 404 Dairy Production 4 Principles of modern dairy production units emphasizing nutrition, reproduction, housing, health, management and lactation PREREQ: ANSC101 and ANSC251 RESTRICTIONS: Offered in Fall of odd-numbered years.
+Laboratory requires some out-ofclass time for hands-on experience in animal production facilities ANSC 409 FOOD PROCESSING I 4 See FOSC409 for course description.